 It is quite a challenge; however the ocean winds, beautiful scenery and landscapes you see here is all worthwhile.

 Cuisine and Accommodations

 Speaking of feasts, one would assume that on a walking holiday you’d come back a size 6.
 No, not me, I ate so much food I could have fed an elephant.

 If like me you’re in to seafood then Portugal is foodie paradise.
 Most of the little villages in Rota Vicentina are old fishing villages like Aljezur, Arrifana and Carapateira.

-Some of the accommodations are so rustic and authentic, they are actually old converted fisherman’s houses and the owners are so welcoming you are treated like part of the family.
+Some of the accommodations are so rustic and authentic.
+They are actually old converted fisherman’s houses.
+Also, the owners are so welcoming you are treated like part of the family.

-The residents in the region of Alentejo try to keep their customs alive, so you will feel what is to be part of them in this cosy atmosphere in their white houses and beautiful beaches.
+The residents in the region of Alentejo try to keep their customs alive.
+So you will feel what is to be part of them.
+It is a very cosy atmosphere in their white houses and beautiful beaches.
 The same will happen in Algarve, the other region that Rota Vicentina goes through.